-Modelling Fixed Income Securities and Interest Rate Options, 3rd Edition presents the basics of fixed-income securities in a way that, unlike competitive texts, requires a minimum of prerequisites.
+Modeling Fixed Income Securities and Interest Rate Options, Third Edition presents the basics of fixed-income securities in a way that, unlike competitive texts, requires a minimum of prerequisites.
 While other books focus heavily on institutional details of the bond market, all of which could easily be learned "on the job," the third edition of this classic textbook is more focused with presenting a coherent theoretical framework for understanding all basic models.

 The author’s unified approach—the Heath Jarrow Morton model—under which all other models are presented as special cases, enhances understanding of the material.
 The author’s pricing model is widely used in today’s securities industry.
 This new edition offers many updates to align with advances in the research and requires a minimum of prerequisites while presenting the basics of fixed-income securities.

-Highlights of the Third Edition:
+Highlights of the Third Edition

 The Term Structure of Interest Rates